The Collection (film): Plot

-A few weeks after the events of the first film, teenager Elena Peters and her friends, Missy and Josh, go to a party.
-Elena witnesses her boyfriend, Brian, with another woman.
-She leaves the dance floor and enters an isolated room.
-In the room, Elena finds a box which Arkin is trapped.
-Elena carefully opens the latches, releasing Arkin, as a series of traps are set off party, killing dozens of party goers.
-Brian tries to escape but is killed while Elena watches in horror.
-She tries to help Missy, but is unable to prevent her being crushed by an elevator.
-The Collector appears and kidnaps Elena, while Arkin escapes by jumping out of a window, landing on a car and breaking his arm in the process.
+Teenager Elena Peters goes to a party with a group of friends.
+In an isolated room, Elena finds a wooden trunk in which Arkin from the previous film is trapped.
+Elena opens the latches, releasing Arkin and unknowingly setting off a series of booby traps, killing her friends and dozens of other party-goers.
+The Collector appears and kidnaps Elena, while Arkin escapes by jumping out of a window, breaking his arm in the process.

-Arkin is taken to the hospital, where he is arrested by the police.
-After suffering nightmares of his torture from the Collector, he is approached by Lucello, an employee of Elena's wealthy father, who has hired a team of mercenaries to hunt the Collector down and save Elena.
-Lucello implies that if Arkin leads them to the Collector's hideout, he will expunge Arkin's record.
-Arkin leads the mercenary group to the Collector's base, an abandoned hotel.
-Meanwhile, Elena witnesses a man being tortured before escaping from the trunk.
+Arkin is taken to the hospital, where he learns that his wife and daughter are safe.
+He is approached by Lucello, an employee of Elena's wealthy father, who has hired a team of mercenaries to hunt the Collector down and save Elena.
+Lucello implies that if Arkin leads them to the Collector's hideout, he will expunge Arkin's criminal record.

+Arkin leads the mercenary group to the Collector's base in an abandoned hotel.
+Meanwhile, Elena escapes from the trunk in which she was locked.
 Upon the team's arrival, Arkin refuses to go inside, but Lucello forces him at gunpoint to guide them through the hotel.
-The Collector reenters the room and notices Elena has escaped before being alerted to the team's presence.
+The Collector arrives and learns that Elena has escaped before being alerted to the team's presence.
+Lucello's team is attacked by people who the Collector has driven insane through torture and drugging.
+Elena encounters a girl named Abby, who pleads for help.
+However, Abby learns that Elena uses a hearing aid, which she believes will place them at a disadvantage; they are subsequently separated.

-Upon entering the hotel, the team is attacked by various people who the Collector has captured and driven insane with drugs, forcing the team to shoot them.
-Elena discovers another trunk and opens it.
-A seemingly innocent girl named Abby steps out, pleading to Elena for help before following her through the hotel to look for a way out.
-While wandering the hotel in separate groups, Arkin, Elena, and Lucello's team all encounter live humans being experimented on and human body parts rearranged to resemble insects, which are displayed in glass cases.
-Elena is discovered to have a hearing aid by Abby, who claims to be the Collector's favorite and is reluctant to break his rules.
-Abby screams that Elena is at a disadvantage because of her hearing aid, and will never win.
-The two are then separated when the Collector finds them.